johnridesabike/bikewalklife/posts/2020/11/world-day-of-remembrance-for-road-traffic-victims.md

 tags:
 - violence
 - WDoR
+excerpt: November 15 is World Day of Remembrance for Road Traffic Victims.

 ---
 November 15 is [World Day of Remembrance for Road Traffic Victims](https://worlddayofremembrance.org/).
 From the official site: